 “Yeah, when it snows,” David continued, “we don’t try and fight it.
 We take the day off.
 We go out on a hike or do a project indoors, but we don’t waste it.
 Snow Days are a gift– the gift of time.”

 It jogs the place in my memory I’m not sure ever happened.“I’m tired of eating burnt food!”
 I say, running to the stove and pulling the pans from the burner.
 Smoke is filling the kitchen.
 Again.
-I pour a little water to salvage a breakfast scramble, lowering the heat, slurping my coffee, and pacing back the the running water in the sink.
+I pour a little water to salvage a breakfast scramble, lowering the heat, slurping my coffee, and pacing back to the running water in the sink.
 My Someone cowers a bit.
 He was in charge of breakfast today.
 I soften.

 “I just mean,” I say, “that we are always in a hurry to cook it too fast.
 It all tastes the same.”